qiushiyan/gcache/README.md

 # gcache

-gcache is a distributed cache for golang.
+gcache is a distributed cache and cache-filling library for golang.

 # Usage and example log